Learn how to design your living room when you have a corner-mounted TV

 We recently wanted to update our living room space after our amazing porch addition happened.
 Our living room slowing has been getting a facelift, from a newly painted fireplace mantel to simply moving some furniture around.

-When we mounted our large TV in the corner, we had to really come up with a DIY corner shelf that would allow us to hold our cable box and DVD player…
+When we mounted our large TV in the corner, we had to really come up with a corner wall shelf that would allow us to hold our cable box and DVD player…

 (yes my kids still love getting DVDs from the library) without seeing all the cords all over the place.